 Depending on how religious people are, they go to the church at midnight to celebrate the “Christmette” and also visit the celebrations in church on the 25th of December.

 Following “Heilig Abend”, also the 25th and the 26th of December are holidays and nothing will be open!
-In German, they are called “Erster Weihnachtsfeiertag” which means first Christmas holiday and “zweiter Weihnachtsfeiertag” which means the second Christmas holiday.
+Germans call them “Erster Weihnachtsfeiertag” which means the first Christmas holiday and “zweiter Weihnachtsfeiertag” which means the second Christmas holiday.